 For Sector H, Stormwater Discharges associated with Industrial Activity from Vehicle Maintenance Areas, Equipment Cleaning Areas, or Deicing Areas Located at Air Transportation Facilities, there is an effluent limitation that applies to both existing sources and new sources.
-For existing sources, there shall be no discharge of urea from airfield pavement, which can either be met by certifying that non - urea containing deicing products are being used, or by meeting with the effluent limit of 14.7 mg/l Ammonia as Nitrogen before the discharge co - mingles with non - deicing discharges.
-For new sources, not only does the no discharge of urea from airfield pavement deicing apply, along with the applicable effluent limit listed above, but all new sources must also collect 60% airplane deicing fluid that is used in the deicing and anit - icing of airplanes prior to take - off.
-New sources must also meet an effluent limit of 271 mg/l daily maximum and 154 mg/l weekly for COD where the airplane deicing fluid leaves the site and prior to where it comingles with non-deicing discharges.
+For existing sources, there shall be no discharge of urea from airfield pavement, which can either be met by certifying in the annual report that non-urea containing deicing products are being used, or by meeting with the effluent limit of 14.7 mg/l Ammonia as Nitrogen before the discharge comingles with non-deicing discharges.
+For new sources, not only does the no discharge of urea from airfield pavement deicing apply, along with the applicable effluent limit listed above, but all new sources must also collect 60% airplane deicing fluid that is used in the deicing and anti-icing of airplanes prior to takeoff.
+New sources must also meet an effluent limit of 271 mg/1 daily maximum and 154 mg/1 weekly for Chemical Oxygen Demand where the airplane deicing fluid leaves the site and prior to where it comingles with non-deicing discharges.